 Possible Faulty Parts:

-The Thermal Sensor on the Steam Thermoblock is defective.
-The Thermal Sensor monitors the temperature and sends the readings to the CPU.
+The Temperature Sensor on the Steam Thermoblock is defective.
+The Temperature Sensor monitors the temperature and relays the readings to the CPU.
+Over time, continuity between the sensor and Thermoblock weakens.
 If the machine fails to reach the required temperature to produce steam, then you may need to replace this part.